Definition of External Audit

 - Qualified Report: It means such financial statements have some sort of identifiable material misstatement.

-- Adverse Report: Such an opinion in dangerous for the financial health of the company & creates many doubts in the eyes of regulatory authorities.
-The adverse opinion means the financial statements are materially misstated & the effects are found every where in the financial statements.
+- Adverse Report: Such an opinion is dangerous for the financial health of the company & creates many doubts in the eyes of regulatory authorities.
+The adverse opinion means the financial statements are materially misstated & the effects are found everywhere in the financial statements.